jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/unsorted/vim-insert.md

 too long when appending characters a line break is automatically inserted.

-## 9. Ex insert commands                                   inserting-ex
+## 9. Ex Insert Commands Inserting-ex

                                                         :a :append
 :{range}a[ppend][!]
 Insert several lines of text below the specified